lillixnvu/assignment1/README.md

 	![](./gallery/20240925164945.png)

 ### Creating a Droplet with `doctl`
 When creating a Droplet using API, you must provide values for `region`, `size`, and `image` parameters.
 These parameters define the datacenter location, the machine's specifications, and the operating system for the new Droplet.
+(DigitalOcean, 2022)

 ### 1. Create your SSH keys
 Before creating a Droplet, an SSH key is needed.
 An SSH key is a pair of cryptographic keys used for secure access to systems and services over a network.
 The SSH (Secure Shell) protocol is commonly used for securely connecting to remote servers and performing operations such as file transfers, command execution, and configuration management.
+(Cloudflare, n.d.)

 1. Open terminal